Meet and chat with other aspiring entrepreneurs just like yourself

 Come to be inspired by innovative and new ideas; to be informed by unique success stories; and to get ahead with helpful advice from some of the most successful entrepreneurs in the country.

-This year Oxford Inspires will be split into eight different conference themes (social impact, venture capital, fintech, product and sales, artificial intelligence and machine learning, women in entrepreneurship, data and optimisation, science innovation and enterprise).
+Last year Oxford Inspires will be split into eight different conference themes (social impact, venture capital, fintech, product and sales, artificial intelligence and machine learning, women in entrepreneurship, data and optimisation, science innovation and enterprise).
 To see speakers from specific themes please you the search function below.